LacyS6198/School_District_Analysis/README.md

 ### Effect on Thomas High School's Comparative Performance
+Thomas High School's comparative performance was not affected by the data adjustments.
+In comparison to all other schools, Thomas High School was the second highest performing school both in the original and modified analysis.
+While the overall results were the same, there was a decrease in Thomas High Schools' overall passing rate, decreasing from 90.948012 in the original analysis to 90.630324 in the updated analysis.

 ### Effect of Replacing 9th Graders' Scores with NaN
+This section details out the effect of replacing 9th graders' scores with "NaN" for Thomas High School.
+The effect was reviewed on the following metrics:

 - Math and reading scores by grade
 - Scores by school spending
 - Scores by school size
 - Scores by school type

+#### Math and reading scores by grade
+Scores by school spending
+Scores by school size
+Scores by school type

 ## Summary